 For more information on tools that will help you shoot better smartphone videos, watch the video below.

-Videos are an important and personal way for you to connect with your business partners and customers.
+Videos marketing is an important and personal way for you to connect with your business partners and customers.
 There are many smart ways to create good, sharable content, but you also must evaluate the effectiveness of what you are creating.
-For example, if only your mortgage peers are viewing and commenting, you may need to try new tactics such as the ones below.
+For example, if only your mortgage peers are viewing and commenting, you may need to try new video marketing tactics such as the ones below.

 - Be clear and concise